zbaileydev/zbaileydev.github.io/_posts/2023-08-09-evermining-breakdown.md

 ## [Character Movement](#character)

 For the character, I wanted something squishy that was fun to move around with, so I downloaded a sprite knight from [Kenney](https://kenney.nl/assets/tiny-dungeon) and placed it into my scene.
 After the initial controller was set up, I worked on creating a squishing effect when the player jumped and a slight tilt towards whichever direction they were running.
-We'll go over the key sections of this script.
+We'll go over the key sections of the helper script called by our main movement controller.

 ```c#
   public GameObject playerSprite;